isabella232/node-rfc/doc/usage.md

 *"----------------------------------------------------------------------
 ```

-### NodeJS RFM
+### NodeJS function

-Let provide the NodeJS RFM mimicking the same logic and of course any other logic can be implemented here.
+Let provide the NodeJS function, mimicking the ABAP `STFC_CONNECTION` logic.
+Of course any other logic can be implemented here.

 ```node
 function my_stfc_connection(